gmcauliffe/meteor-project/README.md

 # Meteor Project

 A mini user authentication application built with Meteor and Blaze, using OneUI HTML templates for the user and registration forms.
-Learned how to navigate existing code-bases and implement new features with unfamiliar frameworks.
-Applied previous research tactics to become familiar with new paradigms, frameworks and libraries.

 Implemented the following features: